Missing the beat? Get Back in Blue!

 What’s the ‘Registration of Interest’ database?

 The Recruitment team now uses a ‘Registration of Interest’ database for those interested in returning to Police.
-This makes it easy for potential Rejoins to be emailed approved constabulary vacancies for which Rejoins may apply.

 Can my time to rejoin be extended to account for the pause in hiring rejoins - from March 2020 to December 2021?